pablovelascoec/pablovelascoec.github.io/_pages/about.md

 <br>

 Welcome!
-I am an upcoming PhD student in the Department of Politics at the University of Virginia.
+I am a PhD student in the Department of Politics at the University of Virginia.
 My work combines tools from political behavior, political economy, and urban studies.

 My dissertation project asks why some subnational party systems consolidate, while national parties in the same territories seem to lack any consistency or widespread partisan attachments.
-I focus on understanding the microfoundations of enduring electoral support through the analysis of political identities and institutions.
-Additonally, I have an interest for innovative survey research, computational methods, and spatial analysis.
+I focus on understanding the microfoundations of enduring electoral support through the analysis of responsibility (mis)attribution, political identities and institutions.

 I was raised in Otavalo, a small and multicultural town in Ecuador.
 I earned my BA from Sciences Po Paris, and I hold a reserch master's degree from FLACSO, Ecuador.
 Prior to pursuing my PhD, I worked as methodological coordinator for a renowned polling company in Ecuador and served for two years as Executive Director of the [Research Institute of the City, Quito](https://investigaciones.quito.gob.ec/publicaciones-2024/).